conechmuadong/UKF-DeepSORT/README.md

 # UKF-DeepSORT

 ## Introduction
  This repository contains code for a DeepSORT-based Object Tracking using Unscented Kalman Filter with CTRV motion model.
-We extent the original DeepSORT algorithm for using the UKF and provide a efficient implementation on Raspberry Pi 4 Module B.
+We extent the original DeepSORT algorithm for using the UKF and provide an efficient implementation on Raspberry Pi 4 Module B.

 ## Dependencies